regular-life/PadhAI-Dost/README.md

 - **Efficient RAG Pipeline:** Uses ChromaDB for optimized document retrieval.

 ## Future Enhancements
-- Support for PDF, DOCX, PPTX, PNG file formats.
+- Implementing custom frontend developed using TS or JS, instead of the customization-limiting Streamlit.
+- Cleaner UI, with better support for chat history.
+(Implementing Chat History)
 - Adaptive learning paths based on user progress.
+(Using Chat History implemented above)
+- Currently uses MiniLM-L6-v2 for tokenization.
+The system would perform more robustly with a better tokenizer (avoid API based tokenizers as they exhaust API tokens)

 ---